Heezch/mdna/site/index.md

-# MDNA: software module for DNA simulations
+# Software module for DNA structure generation and analysis

 This site contains the project documentation for the